nf-core/isoseq/docs/usage.md

 nextflow run nf-core/isoseq --input ./samplesheet.csv --outdir ./results --primers primers.fasta --fasta genome.fasta -profile docker
 ```

-This will launch the pipeline with the `singularity` configuration profile.
+This will launch the pipeline with the `docker` configuration profile.
 See below for more information about profiles.

 Note that the pipeline will create the following files in your working directory: